canonical/jaas-documentation/howto/manage-juju-controllers.md

 ### Prelude

+There are 2 ways to add controllers to JAAS/JIMM:
+1. Use the traditional `juju bootstrap` command and then register the controller with JAAS.
+2. Use the `jaas` CLI tool to have JIMM bootstrap a controller.
+Your client does not need to access the cloud provider (AWS, Openstack, etc.) only JIMM requires access to the provider.

 In order for a Juju controller to trust a JIMM controller, the `login-token-refresh-url` config option must be set to a specific URL path that serves JIMM's public key, which is used to verify signed requests when they reach the Juju controller.

-This can be specified manually when bootstrapping the Juju controller directly or is set automatically when bootstrapping through JIMM
+This can be specified manually when bootstrapping the Juju controller directly or is set automatically when bootstrapping through JIMM.

 ### MicroK8s Controller